 Teocaltzinco (Mdz23r)

-This compound glyph for the place name Teocaltzinco has two principal elements.
+This compound Nahuatl hieroglyph for the place name Teocaltzinco ("New Teocalco") has two principal elements.
 One is a white, pyramidal, stepped temple (teocalli) in profile facing to the right, with a small, white building (calli) at the top of the steps, also facing the viewer's right.
 The t-shaped beams of the entrance to the small building are colored terracotta.
 Above the T is a rectangle with many small squares.
-The other principal element of the compound glyph is a half male body below the temple.
-This is a male because a white loincloth belt is visible; the positioning of the knees is also gendered male in this case.
+The other principal element of the compound glyph is half of a male body below the temple.
+This is recognizable as a male because of the white loincloth belt; the positioning of the knees is also gendered male in this case.
 Attention is to the buttocks, bottom, or rear end of the person, indicating the word tzintli.
-This sign is meant to provide the phonetic value for locative suffix -tzinco.
+This sign is meant to provide the phonetic value for locative suffix -tzinco, which means new, little, lesser, or lower when prior to an older place name.

 Stephanie Wood

 The word teocalli combines the teo- prefix used for divine or sacred force(s) and the term for house or building (calli).
 The design on the roof of the structure at the top of the pyramid is somewhat reminiscent of the one in the glyph for Capolteopan (see below).
 It should also be compared to the teocalli in our iconography collection (below).
-The buttocks provides no semantic contribution, just the phonetic, and it only works in the Nahuatl language.
+The buttocks (tzintli, for -tzin-, a reverential or diminutive) provides no semantic contribution that is anatomical, just the phonetic, and it only works in the Nahuatl language.
+When put before a place name, it stands for new, little, lesser, or lower.

 Stephanie Wood